The Girls Aloud Show: Background

 Girls Aloud — composed of Nadine Coyle, Sarah Harding, Nicola Roberts, Cheryl Tweedy and Kimberley Walsh — was formed on reality TV show Popstars: The Rivals in 2002, going on to achieve 20 consecutive top ten hits before taking a hiatus in 2009.
 The group eventually reformed in 2012 to mark their ten-year anniversary with the release of "Something New" and greatest hits album Ten, before embarking on their Ten: The Hits Tour; the group disbanded following the conclusion of the tour.
 In August 2020, Harding announced she had been diagnosed with breast cancer, which had spread to other parts of her body; Harding died in September 2021.
 In October 2022, the remaining members came together to raise funds and awareness of breast cancer in honour of Harding.
-In April 2023, Walsh described themselves as "really as tight as we've ever been at the moment" in wake of Harding's death.
+In April 2023, Walsh described themselves as "really as tight as we've ever been at the moment" in the wake of Harding's death.

 On 22 November, it was announced the group would tour in 2024, in "celebration of Sarah, our music & our incredible fans".
 Eight days later, eight additional dates were added, followed by an additional London date in December.

 In an interview with British Vogue, the group announced they would not be releasing new music, stating it was "because Sarah wouldn't be included in that newness."
 In an interview with Virgin Radio, the group revealed initial discussions to celebrate their twentieth anniversary had begun several years prior, but had stalled following Harding's diagnosis, revealing that "all priorities changed".
 That December, an additional date in London date was announced.